 Is this your first trip to the Rodeo?
 Well, you’re in for a treat!
-Since the first rodeos in America in the late 1800’s, folks have enjoyed the thrill of witnessing horse and cowboy teamwork, challenging, daring feats, and tests of true grit required to tame the wild west.
+Since the first rodeos in America in the late 1800s, folks have enjoyed the thrill of witnessing everyday ranch skills turned into high-level competition.
+These contests are challenging, daring feats, and tests of true grit that was required to tame the wild west.
 Discover what happens at the rodeo, and learn what to expect from your Cheyenne Frontier Days PRCA Rodeo Experience!

 Cheyenne Frontier Days™ rodeo action consists of three types of competitions —

-In these events, a contestant’s score is equally dependent upon his and the animal’s performance.
-To earn a qualified score, the cowboy, while using only one hand, must stay aboard a bucking animal for eight seconds.
+A contestant’s score is equally dependent upon his and the animal’s performance, and the higher the better.
+To earn a score, the cowboy, while using only one hand, must stay aboard a bucking animal for eight seconds.
 If the rider touches the animal, himself or any of his equipment with his free hand, he is disqualified.
-These events initiate from the 10 buckin’ chutes in front of the East Stand.
+These events initiate from the 10 bucking chutes in front of the East Stand.

-In roping and wrestling events, calves and steers are allowed a 30 foot head start, starting from the hand-pulled barrier at Chute 9 at the south end of the arena.
+In roping and wrestling events, calves and steers are allowed a 30-foot head start before the contestant leaves the box at Chute 9 at the south end of the arena.
 A 10 second penalty is added for leaving the box early.
-Women’s Barrel Racing is the rodeo’s beauty event, where the fastest time wins.
-Barrel Racing requires true partnership between horse and rider, as they navigate around 3 barrels in a cloverleaf pattern.
-Barrel Racing is run at the north end of the arena.
+Women’s Barrel Racing i requires true partnership between horse and rider, as they navigate around 3 barrels in a cloverleaf pattern.
+Barrel Racing is run from the north end of the arena.

 The Wild Horse Race is a thrilling rodeo event at which teams of cowboys compete to see which of them can be the first to saddle and ride one of the wild horses completely around the track.
 This event, full of thrills and action, is a perennial crowd favorite.